Did the student create a draft schedule (and alternates) for your review?

-Twelve is the minimum for full-time, but students must average 15 credits a semester to graduate in 4 years.
-Obviously decisions about course load must include considerations about work, family, co-curricular involvement, etc.
+Full-time status is defined as between 12 and 18 credit hours.
+Students must average 15 credits a semester to graduate in four years, though decisions about course load may include considerations about work, family, co-curricular involvement, etc.

 Are the courses the student selected meeting the GE categories he/she intends?

 Check the student's Progress Report for met and unmet requirements.

 This information is available to the student via my.newpaltz.edu.
 Holds must be resolved by a given date or the student may be de-registered or blocked from registering.

 For example, no more than two classes "back to back"; an early morning class and a late night class on the same day; a particularly demanding course or a course in an area of weakness, at the end of a long day.
 Ideally students should spread their academic schedules over four or five days, and evenly place their courses throughout the day.